Nettle. Tea, Beer, Pudding & Flagellation March 10th

 By Sonny Mauricio from Unsplash

-But many years later King Arthur saw no need for anybody or anything other than himself to protect the realm so he had the head dug up.
-Thus the Saxons won the Kingdom from the Britons.
-This was one of the Three Unfortunate Disclosures.
+But many years later, King Arthur saw no need for anybody or anything other than himself to protect the realm.
+So he had the head dug up.
+Calamity followed in the shapes of Sir Lancelot and Mordred which led to the end of the golden age of Camelot and conquest of Britain by the Saxons.This was one of the Three Unfortunate Disclosures.

 The White Hill is said to be Tower Hill with its summit at Trinity Gardens, although Primrose Hill is sometimes offered as an alternative.
 If we want a rational explanation for the story, there is evidence that Celtic cultures venerated the skull, and palladiums play a part in Celtic Tales.

 So what was Arthur doing destroying the palladium that kept Britain safe?
 Vanity is the answer the story gives.
 But, perhaps, it’s a memory of Christian rites taking over from pagan rituals.
-God, Arthur might have thought, would prefer to protect his people himself rather than they rely on a pagan cult object.
+God, Arthur might have thought, would prefer to protect his people himself rather than Christians having to rely on a pagan cult object.

-The story of Bran’s head is inevitably linked to the Ravens in the Tower who, it is still said, keep us safe from invasion, and so we clip their wings and get in a tiz when one goes missing.
+The story of Bran’s head is inevitably linked to the Ravens in the Tower who, it is still said, keep us safe from invasion.
+As you can see from the photo are the top we still get in a tiz when one goes missing.

-Sadly, and I am probably more sad about this than most others, Geoffrey Parnell,who is a friend of mine told me that while working at the Tower of London he searched the records assiduously for the story of the ravens and found no evidence of the tale before the 19th Century and concluded that it was most likely a Victorian invention.
+Sadly, and I am probably sadder about this than most others, the link between the Tower, Bran and the Ravens cannot be substantiated.
+Geoffrey Parnell, who is a friend of mine, told me that while working at the Tower of London he searched the records assiduously for the story of the ravens.
+He found no evidence of the Raven myth & the Tower before the 19th Century and concluded that it was most likely a Victorian invention.

 The Welsh Triads give a total of three palladiums for Britain.